-And now, the mystery: below is a scan from a booklet 'Planing and Shaping Simply Explained' by Alfred W Marshall, dated 1932.
-This contains an illustration of the 'Norvic' hand-shaping machine stated to have been manufactured by Messrs Arnold & Co. of Hempnall, Norwich.
-This machine and the Ormerod are, save for a very minor details such as the tool-slide handwheel, identical to the Ormerod and with the stated dimensions tallying exactly.
+And now, the mystery of the maker: above is an illustration from a booklet 'Planing and Shaping Simply Explained' by Alfred W Marshall, dated 1932.
+The pictures is captioned as being the 'Norvic' hand-shaping machine manufactured by Messrs Arnold & Co. of Hempnall, Norwich.
+This machine and the Ormerod are, save for a few very minor details - such as the tool-slide handwheel - identical to the Ormerod and with the stated dimensions tallying exactly.
 In addition, a very similar model appears in some editions of the 2.5-inch thick, loose-leafed Buck and Hickman catalogue of 1931 showing, quite clearly, a machine with "Ormerod" cast into the base; although the box table appears to be of different proportions.
 Other similarities are also evident, even though the Buck & Hickman illustration appears to have had some details "art worked" out.
 Arnold &Co advertised their shaper occasionally in the amateur engineering press during the 1920s, and also made (or marketed) the 'Norvic' hand-planer in two sizes, one slightly smaller and the other somewhat larger than the 'Senior' No. 3.
-Although Arnold have disappeared, they must have been sufficiently well known at the time to feature in the booklet alongside the well-known 'Drummond' and some rather more ephemeral makers such as the 'Polygon' (by Messrs Hunters Ltd. of 16-18 St. Bride Street, London, EC4), and the RHM power shaper by R. H. Morse of Elder Place, Brighton.
+Although Arnold has disappeared, they must have been sufficiently well known at the time to feature in the booklet alongside the well-known 'Drummond' and some rather more ephemeral makers such as the 'Polygon' (by Messrs Hunters Ltd. of 16-18 St. Bride Street, London, EC4), and the RHM power shaper by R. H. Morse of Elder Place, Brighton.
 As a point of interest, one Polygon model was claimed to be the largest hand-shaper made in the UK with a stroke of 12", a cross feed of 12", a 12 "x 9" table and a weight of 224 lbs when fitted with a machine vice.